joonakannisto/determin-ed/README.md

 # determin-ed
-Create deterministic ed25519 keys from seedfile for openssh-key-v1 format
+Create deterministic ed25519 keys from seedfile and password for openssh-key-v1 format

 Problem
 =======